MohammedBasioni/WordGeneratorProject/README.md

 ```

 ## Note
-> there are two docs lists in the DataFile.hs, a shorter one for testing and the longer
+> there are two docs lists in the `DataFile.hs`, a shorter one for testing and the longer
-one (commented) to try the whole project on at the end.
+one *(commented)* to try the whole project on at the end.
 The longer one is a preprocessed one from [this link.](https://simple.wikipedia.org/)